numba/numba/docs/source/cuda-reference/kernel.rst

     all have the same value, otherwise it is 0.
 And pred is a boolean of whether or not all threads in the mask warp have the same warp.

+.. function:: numba.cuda.activemask()

+    Returns a 32-bit integer mask of all currently active threads in the calling warp.
+The Nth bit is set if the Nth lane in the warp is active when activemask() is called.
+Inactive threads are represented by 0 bits in the returned mask.
+Threads which have exited the kernel are always marked as inactive.

+.. function:: numba.cuda.lanemask_lt()

+    Returns a 32-bit integer mask of all lanes (including inactive ones) with ID less than the current lane.

 Integer Intrinsics
 ~~~~~~~~~~~~~~~~~~